Our lawyers in Perth can help you with drafting Binding Settlement Agreements

 If you are in a de facto relationship or marriage and your relationship has come to an end, then you will have to decide how to finalise your financial arrangements and divide your assets.
 We understand the challenges you may be facing during separation or divorce, and we are can provide legal advice and help you reach the best outcome to your family.

-If you need advice regarding your divorce or any other family law matter, contact our Family Law Firm in Perth to schedule an initial consultation.
+If you need advice regarding your divorce or any other family law matter, please contact our Family Law team in Perth to schedule an initial consultation.